 Soap as a maintenance agent for wooden furniture works in two ways.

-penetrate into the wood.
 Secondly, the soap also works as an cleaning agent by removing the dirt in the upper layer of the wood.
-When a soaped piece of furniture is delivered to you it has already been soaped several times, requiring only regular maintenance then.
+When a soaped furniture is delivered to you it has already been soaped several times, requiring only regular maintenance then.

 The soap (white pigmented or natural) is manufactured from raw plant materials without the use of colors, fragrances, preservatives or other artificial additives.

-The soap is highly concentrated and has to be diluted with water prior to appliance to the wood.
+The soap is highly concentrated and has to be diluted with water prior to appliance to the timber.
 The higher the concentration of soap, the whiter / paler the wood becomes or remains.
-As you apply the soap more often, the wood will become or remain more white or pale.
-The wood is therefore better protected.
+The more you lather, the whiter / paler the wood will be or remain, leading to better protected wood.

 Dirt and stains can be removed by diluting the soap, and applying this to the rough side of a scouring pad.
 Cleaning the furniture in the direction of the woodgrain with pressure, depending on the intensity of the stain, should decrease the dirt or stain.
 Wipe the area with a clean, damp cloth.
 If necessary, repeat several times.
 Afterwards, soap the furniture again according to the instruction manual.

 Difficult stains such as grease and red wine can be removed by applying small amounts of pure soap to the stain and covering it with a damp cloth.
 Let this sit for approximately 10-12 hours, before soaping the surface again.

 The soaps should be repeated, depending on the usage and dirtiness: